bronzehedwick/Adobe-Export-Scripts/README.md

 Adobe-Export-Scripts
 ====================

+License: [MIT][1]
+Blame: Chris DeLuca & Sean Orelli

 Photoshop and Illustrator scripts.
 These scripts have been tested with Illustrator CS4/5 and Photoshop CS5.

-License: [MIT][1]
-Blame: Chris DeLuca & Sean Orelli
+There are two Illustrator scripts:
+1. Export PNGs from groups
+2. Export layout corordinates

+The PNG export differs from other export scripts I have found in that it exports groups only, instead of all elements.
+This way you can group all the PNGs you want exported.
+The script will only use the top level group (so it won't export nested groups) and trims the PNG with as little white space as possible.

+The export layout script is possibly more interesting.
+It exports the corordinates of all elements on the stage in valid JSON format.
+This can be uinterpreted by other code to lay out the contents of a screen, forming a working pipline between the art department and programming.
+Ultimately, this is one piece in an automated process using a build server.

+The Photoshop script is very young, and needs an overhaul to compete with the Illustrator scripts.

 Installation
 --------------------